iman-suherman/nextjs-lambda-cdk/README.md

 # Serverless Next.js with AWS CDK

-This project demonstrates how to deploy a Next.js application to AWS Lambda using CDK, creating a fully serverless web application.
+This project demonstrates how to deploy a Next.js application using AWS Lambda for server-side rendering and S3 for static asset delivery, creating a high-performance serverless web application.

+## Architecture

+### Components

+- **AWS Lambda**: Handles server-side rendering of Next.js pages
+- **S3 Bucket**: Serves static assets (JS, CSS, images) for faster delivery
+- **API Gateway**: Routes requests between Lambda and clients
+- **CDK**: Manages infrastructure as code

+### Request Flow

+1. Client requests a page
+2. API Gateway routes the request to Lambda
+3. Lambda renders the HTML using Next.js
+4. Static assets (/_next/*) are served directly from S3
+5. Client receives fast HTML and loads assets from S3

 ## Prerequisites